Chilambu: Plot

-Paramu, a young man, is living with his grandfather, mother, and sister who is dumb.
+Paramu, a young man, is living with his grandfather, mother, and sister who is mute.
 His family lost their property to his uncle who killed his father in the explosion of explosives set for a festival long back.
 His sister lost her normal life due to Shankunni, an assistant of Parmu's uncle, who tried to rape her during a festival which also happened long back when Paramu was a child.
 One day, on the request of his grandfather for the Chilambu (a special ornament of religious significance), Paramu sets off to the place of his ancestral home.
 The chilambu is now in the ancestral home where his uncle is enjoying their family properties.
 His childhood friend and fiancée, Ambika (daughter of his uncle), was waiting for Paramu's return.
 She is overjoyed seeing Paramu.
 The friendship and love rekindle between the two.
 On his return, Paramu makes his point clear that he has come for nothing but the chilambu.
 Nevertheless, his resolute and cruel uncle rejects him and threatens to kill him if he comes again with the same demand.
 Meanwhile, his childhood friends Ramu and Sahadevan also rekindle their friendship with Paramu.
 To them, Ramu tells why he has come there.
 When Paramu's intervention becomes unbearable, his uncle tries to sell off the chilambu to a foreigner and a Christian jewelry merchant.
 But after experiencing some traumatic supernatural incidents the night after he decided to sell the chilambu, he opts to abandon the idea.
 The Christian jewelry merchant also experiences similar supernatural incidents.
 Later, the uncle plans to appoint someone for his security since Paramu is a valiant martial arts expert.
 He calls his nephew, who knows Karate, for his security.
 One day, Ambika comes to Paramu and tells him that she will give him the chilambu if he comes to the ancestral home at night upon her signal.
 He agrees, and when they meet, Ambika tells him her wish that she wants to bear his child, thereby cleansing the brunt upon the ancestral home.
 Initially, he drops the idea but ultimately succumbs to her wish.
 Soon, she discovers Paramu is carrying martial weapons around his waist.
 Realizing how deep his wishes are about taking the chilambu back to his family, she tells him that she will show him where the chilambu is.
 She gives him a set of keys.
 When he tries to open the door of the room where the chilambu is kept, the light apparatus which was in Ambika's hand slips, and everyone comes to the scene.
 But Paramu somehow manages to take the chilambu with him.
 After that, a fight ensues between him and the people arranged by his uncle.
 In the fight, many of them, including the man who tried to rape his sister and others, get killed or injured.
 In the end, he rescues Ambika from her parents who try to detain her, and leaves the place victoriously with the chilambu and Ambika.